dmatthan/omairplay/README.md

 The popup shows what's playing — title, artist, album, cover art and the sending device's volume.

-## Playback control

-There isn't any, deliberately.
-An AirPlay 2 receiver cannot pause or skip the device sending to it — the protocol has no path for it, so `shairport-sync` reports the controls as available while doing nothing.
-Rather than draw buttons that silently fail, OmairPlay shows the track and says to use your phone.

-Lossless audio and working transport controls both require a classic AirPlay 1 build, which is a different thing to install.
-Not supported here yet.

 ## Settings

 In the popup: **speaker name** and **start at login**.